jprjr/internet-radio-streams/README.md

 I do care about:

 * Please make an m3u and a pls for each stream.
-* Please try to find some logic way to group your stations - for instance, I've made an 'iheartradio' directory.
+* Please try to find some logical way to group your stations - for instance, I've made an 'iheartradio' directory.
 * If you write a script or anything to make your playlists, please include that, too.